In this article

 • Taxes and tariffs

-Since variable costs are less predictable, they can make budgeting and financial forecasting more difficult.
+Variable costs are less predictable because they change based on how much your business produces, which makes budgeting and financial forecasting more difficult.
 Their month-to-month fluctuations can cut into your profit margins, especially during periods when they spike significantly.

 How to calculate fixed costs

-For example, let's say your business manufactures widgets.
+For example, let's say you’re a manufacturing company that produces widgets.
 The total cost of producing 1,000 widgets is $10,000.
-The variable cost per widget is $0.50.
-To calculate your fixed costs, you can use the following formula:
+The variable cost per widget is $0.50, based on the cost of raw materials, direct labor, and electricity.
+Here’s how you’d calculate your fixed costs:

 It's important to note that fixed costs can change over time.
 For example, if you sign a new lease for your office space, your rent payments may go up or down.
 The key is to track your fixed costs regularly so you can budget accordingly.

-Understanding fixed costs is crucial for small business owners as it forms the basis for effective financial planning and strategic decision-making.
+Tracking fixed costs is crucial for small business owners because it forms the basis for effective financial planning and decision-making.
+In particular, a clear understanding of your fixed costs allows you to set accurate budgets and calculate important financial metrics like your break-even point (BEP).

 Try Ramp for free